 Develop a set of electrical sub-assemblies that will allow integration of Sightline Precision Landing Aid (1500 OEM + Airborne Camera + accessories) for PX4 running on Pixhawk 4 autopilot

-Design and produce a prototype enclosure for the hardware.
-The enclosure should be smaller than 3” x 2” x 2”
+Design and produce a prototype a simple light-weight enclosure for the hardware.
+The enclosure should be smaller than approximately 2”x2”x2” and allow for easy mounting to the airframe.

 Develop documentation and software installers to meet plug and play expectations